chris-clement/Makers-Goals/Week_1.md

 ### Thursday 18th November

-- Attend the 'Intro to Debugging' workshop.
+- Attend the 'Intro to Debugging' workshop. :white_check_mark:

 This should help with the Boris Bikes Challenge we are currently working on this week with our pair.